 Mafia Prince (2014) is “Crazy Phil” first-person account of how the mafia came to conquer -and then lose- its stranglehold on Philadelphia, passing through one of the most brutal eras in Mafia history: the reign of “Little Nicky” Scarfo.

-The book presents many lessons learned on Machiavellianism and effective leadership.
+The book presents many lessons learned on Machiavellianism, power, and effective leadership.

 About the Author: Philip Leonetti is a former mobster and underboss of the Philadelphia crime family under his mentor, uncle and former boss, Nicodemo “Little Nicky” Scarfo.
 He turned government informant in 1989 and reformed his life.

 - 1. There is Power in Unity And Collaboration

 - 2. Before You Double-Cross, Think You Might Be Triple-Crossed

 - 3. New Leaders’ Tip: Asking More From Older -and Powerful- Players Is Risky